Ouranosinc/scen_workflow_afr/README.md

 ### v1.0.2

 The following feature was added:
-- generation of time series for climate variables (was done earlier for climate indices).
+- generation of time series for climate variables (was done earlier for climate indices);
+- automatic detection of minimum and maximum values along the y-axis in the main time series that are generated.

 ## Upcoming features